UPDATE: Islamic Republic of Afghanistan Legal System and Research

 - other assigned powers in accordance with the provisions of the Constitution and other laws.

 The Court of Appeals is established in all the provinces in accordance with this law.
 The Court of Appeals is composed of chief of the court, heads of Dewans and other judicial members.
-Head of the Court of Appeals shall be selected from among the judges who have enough qualification, experience and competency.
-Head of the General Criminal Dewan is the deputy head of court of appeals.
+The Head of the Court of Appeals shall be selected from among the judges who have enough qualification, experience and competency.
+The Head of the General Criminal Dewan is the deputy head of the Court of Appeals (Article 31, Law on the Organization and Jurisdiction of Courts in Afghanistan).

-The Courts of Appeal contains the following Dewans:
+The Courts of Appeal contains the following Dewans (Article 32, Law on the Organization and Jurisdiction of Courts in Afghanistan):

 - General Criminal Dewan